Vintage Thrift: Easy Tissue Decoupage Glass Plates

 I love how these turned out!
 I was blown away by how cool these plates can be.
 No kidding, I would absolutely buy something like this in a favorite store like Anthropologie or an Etsy shop.

 Now that these are all dolled up, there are other uses for the plates other than serving food.
-(Note: These plates would be considered food safe because I used dishwasher safe Mod Podge on the bottom of the plate.
+(Note: These plates would be considered food safe because I used Dishwasher Safe Mod Podge on the bottom of the plate.
 Handwash and avoid soaking.)

-Other Ideas for Decoupaged Glass Snack Plates
+Styling Ideas for Decoupaged Glass Snack Plates

 • A Trinket Tray – Keep a plate on your nightstand, dresser, or in the closet as a fun way to gather your frequently used jewelry, glasses, perfume bottles, etc.